 Kings soon realized that if you control world trade, you could rule the world.
 And to do that, you had to rule Israel.
 For most of its history, Israel has been a land under occupation.
 Whether Egypt, Assyria, Babylon, Persia, Greece, or Rome, in the biblical period, or Muslim Arabs, Turks, Crusaders, Ottomans, or Brits since that time, the land and people of Israel have had few respites from foreign control.

-But even within their land, Israel finds itself between a growing number of Palestinian Arabs who believe the land is theirs.
+Yet even within their land, Israel finds itself between a growing number of Palestinian Arabs who believe the land is theirs.
 We passed through the West Bank and its military checkpoints several times.
-The wall being built around it stands like a giant scar in the land, yet it has cut suicide bombings down
+The wall being built around it stands like a giant scar in the land.